euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 of arbitrary type and size.

-The resulting interface is also very simple: A library is initialized in the python side with the path to the DLL (or shared library) and a list with the names of the functions to be called:
+The resulting interface is also very simple: A library is initialized in the Python side with the path to the DLL (or shared library) and a list with the names of the functions to be called:

 .. code-block:: python